How to Use Social Media for Your Restaurant

 Did you know that 72% of consumers have used Facebook to make the decision of which restaurant to eat at?

-Social media platforms each offer different perks that can benefit restaurants when used correctly.
+Our restaurant social media management guide shares how platforms each offer different perks that can benefit restaurants when used correctly.
 In order to make the best decisions for your business, we decided to go a step further and break down the top three most used social media platforms for the market – Facebook, Instagram, and Twitter.

 Let’s start with the OG: Facebook.
 Facebook offers the largest and most diverse audience of the three.
 With this platform you can be sure that customers of all ages are scrolling up and down on the homepage engaging with the curated content.

 As a business owner, Facebook can attract new customers and retain loyal ones.
 In order to get started, first fill out all relevant information that pertains to your business – such as location, hours, phone number, and your business’s website URL.
 Customers can check in, leave a review, and even tag a location.
 When a customer performs any of these actions – a simple response and gesture of gratitude is an easy way to increase engagement and demonstrate to your customers that you care.